What is a Fullback? The NFL’s Unsung Heroes

 What is a Fullback in American Football?

-Before diving into what a fullback does, let’s start with the fundamentals.
+Prior to jumping into what a fullback does, we should begin with the essentials.

-A fullback is a position in American football that lines up in the offensive backfield and is primarily responsible for blocking for the running back.
+A fullback is a position in American football that lines up in the offensive backfield and is essentially liable for blocking for the running back.

-The fullback is usually bigger and more strong than the running back, though not as big as the offensive linemen.
+Moreover, they are generally bigger and more solid than the running back, but not so large as the offensive linemen.

-The fullback may alternatively be referred to as an “F-back” or “H-back” depending on the attacking strategy.
-It is still possible for the fullback to carry the ball on occasion, but it is less common than it once was.
+The fullback may on the other hand be referred to as an “F-back” or “H-back” contingent upon the attacking methodology.
+It is as yet workable for the fullback to convey the ball every so often, yet it is more uncommon than it used to be.

 The Importance of the Fullback Position